 The Founders were just as critical of the Theocrats in their day, in England and in America, who used the same man-made Dominionist doctrine of preeminence and superiority to justify themselves in their quest for theocratic political power.

-That, in fact, is why the Founding Fathers wrote Article 6 and the First Amendment of the U.S. Constitution, which stipulate that there shall be no religious test or requirement for office, and that "there shall be no law respecting an establishment of religion, or prohibiting the free exercise thereof," which, as Thomas Jefferson wrote, was intended "to build a wall of separation between church and state."
+That, in fact, is why the Founding Fathers wrote Article 6 and the First Amendment of the U.S. Constitution, which stipulate that there shall be "no religious test or requirement for office," and that "there shall be no law respecting an establishment of religion," which, as Thomas Jefferson wrote, was intended "to build a wall of separation between church and state."

 In other words, the Founding Fathers not only wanted to establish freedom from the monarchical religious military industrial empire of the theocratic King of England (the Head of the Church of England).
 They also wanted to establish freedom from the theocratic political ideology of the Calvinist and Puritan Christians and other theocratic clergy in America.